Alireza-Dindar/NetCDF-Climate-and-Hydrological-Data-Extractor/README.md

 ## How to Run

-1. Simply install and open the NetCDF Extractor.exe
+1. Simply install and open the NetCDF Extractor.exe (Run as Adminstrator)
 2. Browse and find your NetCDF data parent folder
 3. Select subfolders in which .NC files reside
 4. Specify coordinates of your desired region